bkleinen/bkleinen.github.io/ws2015/info1/index.md

 If you struggle with this class, need more support with the exercises or simply don't like studying alone:
 There is a tutorial held by Alexander Becker and the [Lernzentrum Informatik](http://www.htw-berlin.de/studien-und-weiterbildungsangebot/lernzentren/lernzentrum-informatik/) that offer opportunities to practice.
 Labor WHC 576
+{% comment %}
 * [Alexander Becker](http://bobafett2000.de), Thurdays 15:45-17:15 WH-C 576
+{% endcomment %}
 ## Java-Tutorials and Book

 Most of this lecture will be based on: D. Barnes; M. Kölling: **Objects first with Java.
 A Practical Introduction using BlueJ**; Pearson Education.
 5th edition.

 German translation: Barnes, David J., Kölling, Michael: Java lernen mit BlueJ.
 Pearson, 2012, 5.
 Auflage.
 [Pearson](http://www.pearson-studium.de/main/main.asp?page=bookdetails&ProductID=199389)

-You can also obtain an older editions - example and chapter order vary, but the general information is the same.
+You can also obtain an older edition - examples and chapter order vary, but the general content is the same.

 There are tons of Java Tutorials out there on the web, my recommendation are the [Tutorials by Sun/now Oracle][7]; especially the [Trail &#8220;Learning the Java Language&#8221;][8], as they are very concise and comprehensive.